 Signs of Foundation Trouble

-Foundation problems are rare, but when they do occur, repairs can cost thousands.
+Foundation troubles are rare, but when they do occur, repairs can cost thousands.
+If you're wondering how to tell if a house has foundation problems, use the following list.
 Some of the most clear signs of foundation problems include:

 - Doors or windows that are jammed open or closed.